Breakthrough/Installing-OpenCV/docs/index.md

 **Ensure that the build was successful after calling `make`, and check the output before installing.** If you run into build issues/errors, again ensure that you have all the required dependencies and header files on your system.
 If there are actual build issues with OpenCV itself, see the [**Linux Build Issues**](#linux-build-issues) section below for some possible workarounds.

 When installing OpenCV 3.0-rc1 on Ubuntu 12.04, I ran into build errors regarding some missing codec `#define` entries.
-As mentioned, the steps to do this are [detailed below](#linux-build-issues) should you run into the same problem.
-Conversely, on Ubuntu 14.04, the build completed successfully without any modifications.
+As mentioned, the steps to do this are [detailed below](#linux-build-issues) should you run into the same problem (the problem should be solved in version 3.1.0 and above).
+Ubuntu 14.04 and above should build successfully without requiring any modifications.

 If the build was successful, but you can't `import cv2` from a Python shell after running `make install`, you can install the module manually by copying the `cv2.so` file we just built in the `build/lib/` folder to `/usr/local/lib/python2.7/dist-packages/`.
 From the `build/` folder, this can be done by: